 Your last day ... and what a ride we have in store!
 Leaving the cycling variant behind, you join hikers on the main pilgrimage route.
 Then you take off on a breath-taking stretch, cut right into the rock above the River Lot.
 Pause to rest in gorgeous Saint-Cirq-Lapopie, perched on a rocky outcropping, and check off another of France’s 'most beautiful villages'.
 Surge onward along a steep ascent with panoramic views, take a break in Aujols then pedal toward Flaujac-Poujols.
 A stunning 5-km descent leads to the medieval town of Cahors, your final destination.

 Challenge: 35km, 540m ascent, 550m descent

-All accommodations are carefully selected because of their location, atmosphere and/or unique services.
+Accommodation has been carefully selected for its location, atmosphere and/or unique services.

-We choose comfortable 2*/3* hotels or B&Bs where all rooms have private en-suite bathroom and every morning breakfast are included.
+We have chosen comfortable 2*/3* hotels or B&Bs, where all rooms are en-suite and breakfast is included every morning.

 8 Nights included